 Technology affects organizational structure and productivity by improving the efficiency of communication and resource flow.
-It is a major contingency factor of organizational structure.
+It is a major contingency factor.
 Two essential technological contingencies which affect the type of organizational structure are the variety and analyzability of work activities.
 Variety indicates the number of exceptions to standard procedure but can occur in the team or work unit.
 Analyzability means to the extent that the transformation of input resources to outputs could be decreased to a number of standardized steps.
 Businesses can make use of technological tools to boost productivity and to initiate new and more efficient structural designs for the business, thus adding potential sources of economic value and competitive advantage.
 Technology consists of the knowledge, machinery, work procedures, and materials which transform the inputs to outputs.

 A good example of an organizational structure which has surfaced from newer technological developments is the virtual organization that links a network of organizations via the internet.